Mauritius Hydrographic Service (MHS)

 Contact Us

 The Ministry of Housing and Land Use Planning takes responsibility for hydrographic surveying and nautical charting in Mauritius.
-In order to develop hydrographic infrastructure and expertise the Unit was set up at the ministry in 2013.
-Being nodal agency for hydrography, the unit has capacity to survey coastal areas critical for shipping and surface navigation, carry out underwater search operations for wreck/obstruction detection and survey extremely shallow lagoons surrounding Mauritius.
-In addition, the unit also provides hydrographic support to Ministries and agencies dealing with ocean related matters.
-Under assistance provided by the Government of India, Commander Ankush Sachdeva from the Government of India is supervising the unit.
+In order to develop hydrographic infrastructure and expertise, the Unit was set up at this Ministry in 2013.
+Being nodal agency for hydrography, the Unit has capacity to survey coastal areas critical for shipping and surface navigation, carry out underwater search operations for wreck/ obstruction detection and survey extremely shallow lagoons surrounding Mauritius.
+In addition, the Unit also provides hydrographic support to stakeholders dealing with ocean related matters.
+Under assistance provided by the Government of India, Commander Ankush Sachdeva is heading the Unit.

 Need for Hydrography